How to Start Your Own LLC in Delaware - Complete Guide

 1. Name Your Delaware LLC

-Your business name is your brand identity and the first impression people will have of your company, so be sure to take your time with this step and get it right.
+Your brand name, is your business name and this is what people will have as the first impression of your company, therefore take this step seriously and get it right.

 Check Federal Trademarks

-Next, check with the US Patent and Trademark Office to ensure the name is not federally trademarked and is available nationally.
+Secondly, verify with the US Patent and Trademark Office (USPTO) to make sure that the name is not federally trademarked and is national.

-Once you've confirmed these, it's a good idea to reserve the name with the state using its Name Reservation form.
-To reserve an LLC name in Delaware, start by visiting the Division of Corporations website, then head to the Name Reservation Application.
+After ensuring these, the next good thing would be to reserve the name with the state by filling its Name Reservation form.
+In order to reserve an LLC name in Delaware, one should go to the Division of Corporations site, and then proceed to the Name Reservation Application.

-You'll enter your desired business name and click the Search button.
-If your desired name is available, you will be asked if you want to proceed with reservation.
-You will then enter payment information to complete the process.
-If you do not yet have an online account with the Division of Corporations, you must create one.
+You will type in the name of your desired business name and press the Search button.
+In case your name of choice is free, the question will be whether you want to be proceeding with the reservation.
+Then you will pay by filling in some information.
+In case you do not already have an online account with the Division of Corporations, you need to develop one.

 Doing Business As (DBA)

-You may want to do business under a name other than your LLC's legal name.
-To do this, you'll need to register a "doing business as" or DBA name.
+You might wish to conduct business in a different name other than the legal name of your LLC.
+In order to do this, you will have to register a doing business as or DBA name.

-In Delaware, a DBA is known as a fictitious name.
-To register a fictitious name in Delaware, visit the Delaware Courts website and fill out the registration form.
-Once completed, send the form to the prothonotary's office for each county where you wish to register.
-The registration certificates must include the date the business was organized and must be notarized.
+A DBA is referred to as a fictitious name in the state of Delaware.
+In the state of Delaware, one has to visit the Delaware Courts webpage and complete the registration form to register a fictitious name.
+After filling it in, submit the form to the office of prothonotary in every county that you want to register.
+Within the registration certificates, the date of the time the business was formed and it must be notarized.

 DBA filing fee: $25